 Mark your calendars!
 We are beginning the recruitment phase for youth campers passionate about climate justice!

 This summer, the Civil Liberties Defense Center and Rogue Climate are hosting the fifth annual action camp for youth ages 14-18 to gain knowledge and skills to organize for climate justice.
 The camp will include a youth led public event focused on a local climate justice campaign.

 The camp will be from Wednesday June 27th – Tuesday July 3rd.
 People should plan on being at the campsite by 1pm on Wednesday June 27th and depart by noon on July 3rd.

 The camp is being held at a new location, Lobster Creek Camp which is 30 min east of Gold Beach.

 The Camp registration fee is $350.00, but no one will be turned away if they can’t afford the fee.
 We have full and partial scholarships to cover the registration cost and we even try to provide transportation to everyone who needs it.

 How to Apply:

 Apply here!
 Please put time and care into your application, if our applicant pool is larger than the spaces for camp, we will not except every application.
 Early registration applications are due by May 1st!
 You will hear if you are accepted the first week of May.
 We encourage you to apply early!

-Late registration applications due by June 1st.
-You will hear if you are accepted by the first week of June.
+Late registration applications due by June 15th.
+You will hear if you are accepted within 72 hours of your application.

 Want to help fund the camp?
 Or pay for the scholarship so a teen can attend for free?
 You can make a donation here!